KennyPeanuts/pond_diversity_fcn/data_analysis/code/EtOH_Exp_Summer2013.md

 * Type = the treatment applied to the sample
     * Control was returned to the lab in water and washed the same day
-    * Treatment was preserved in 70% ethanol and washed a week later
+    * Treatment was preserved in 70% ethanol and washed a week laterpl
 * Location is the location of the sample between the N and S shore.
 Sample A was collected approx 10m from the N shore and the samples progressed approx equidistantly between the N and S shore (but note the switching of D and C and the lack of B described above).
 * Cruc.num = the number of the crucible used
 * cruc.mass = the mass of the empty crucible (g)